joshnesbitt/joshnesbitt/src/content/thought/building-my-own-llm-operating-system-ctos.md

 ## The system architecture

 ctOS is a personal operating system built on top of Claude Code.
 The LLM is the kernel.
-Everything else (calendar, email, Slack, CRM, meeting notes) plugs in as peripherals through MCP servers and skills.
+Everything else (calendar, email, Slack, CRM, notes) plugs in as peripherals through MCP servers and skills.

 The architecture has three layers:

 **A system prompt.** The scene-setting layer that defines my operating context, preferences, and the persona of the system.
 An opinionated operator.
 It pushes back, flags risks and holds me accountable to commitments.

 **A skill layer.** Slash commands that handle recurring CTO workflows. `/daily-briefing` pulls my calendar, email, Slack, and tasks into a single morning brief. `/meeting-brief` preps me for any upcoming meeting with stakeholder context and recommended positions. `/eod` wraps my day and logs commitments. `/weekly-review` logs events from the week. `/research` digs deep into a topic and persists findings.
-About fifteen of these skills, each built for a specific part of my workflow.
+About fifteen of these skills, each built to solve a specific point of friction.

 **A persistent filesystem that acts as long-term memory.** Stakeholder CRM with interaction logs and relationship health tracking.
 Meeting briefs and follow-ups.
 Strategic plans.
 Weekly snapshots.
 Newsletter digests.
 The filesystem is the source of truth.
 Conversation context is ephemeral, but the filesystem persists.

 The interface is the terminal.
 It's a task driven approach with no distractions, and it's a place I'm used to spending a lot of time in already.

-## Recovering focus
+## Reclaiming focus

 The biggest improvement I've seen from this approach is regained focus.
 Before ctOS, a large chunk of my morning was spent gathering context: scanning email, reading Slack, checking the calendar, cross-referencing notes from last week.
 Now `/daily-briefing` does that for me.
 It pulls from four different systems, cross-references them against my stakeholder CRM, and surfaces what actually matters.
 I start the day with a clear picture instead of spending the first hour assembling one.